recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

-.. warning:: Especially for PyTorch_ and Tensorflow_, setting up an installation where the necessary C(++) libraries are correctly identified, and compatible with the CPU capabilities, is not always trivial, see :ref:`this section<installmachinelearning>` in the installation guide for more information.
+.. warning:: Especially for PyTorch_ and Tensorflow_, setting up an installation where the necessary C(++) libraries are correctly identified, and compatible with the CPU capabilities, is not always trivial.
+See :ref:`this section<installmachinelearning>` in the installation guide for more information.